Welcome to Noda Lab's Home Page

 • Tomotaro MAE (Lecturer): Development and environmental impact assessment of high energy density Li secondary battery.

-• Soma ARAI (M1): Development of porous carbon-carbon nanotube composite materials by chemical vapor deposition for lithium ion battery anode.
+• Soma ARAI (M2): Development of C-O-Si composite materials for high-capacity LIB anode.

 • Sungjun KIM (B4): Development of Li-Li2S8 full-cells based on three-dimensional current collectors made of various CNTs.